Corporate Massage Therapy

 The company may pay 100%, split the cost, or simply make this service available for the employees to pay themselves.

 Cash or checks may be used for payment and possibly credit cards or flexible spending accounts.

 Tax and Insurance Benefits

 - Massage can be a tax deductible medical expense.

 - In some situations, a flexible spending account may be used for massage.

 - Large companies often offer incentives for employees to participate in exercise and wellness programs.

 Payments are due at the time of service unless other arrangements are made by the company.

-One hour minimum, two hours preferred.
+Two hour minimum.
 Travel fee may apply.*

-* On-site travel fee = No travel fee if within a 10 mile radius of our office. $1.00/ per mile beyond 10 miles.
+* On-site travel fee = No travel fee if within a 10 mile radius of our office.